MJT Tour Growing Golf in Saskatchewan

 Learning – Throughout the Dakota Dunes event, I observed countless acts of etiquette that prepare the Junior Golfers for developing in golf and life in general.
 Shirts neatly tucked in, hats on facing forwards, standing out of other player’s lines, saying “thanks” to the restaurant staff and more.
 One of the most refreshing moments was at the final prize presentation when Jeff asked one of the Junior Golfers to come up and say a few words on behalf of the players.
 The golfer proudly stood up in front of about 100 golfers and family members and confidently thanked all involved in the event for the incredible day.
 All the Junior Golfers respectfully listened to the speech, some no doubt listening with extra attention as they may be up there soon enough representing the players.
 Nice touch by Jeff Chambers!

 Competition and Experience – Josh Nagy and Autumn Neisner, two of Saskatchewan’s top Junior Golfers, ended up winning their respective divisions at Dakota Dunes on this day, adding to their recent success on the links.
 The experiences, not to mention the confidence gained, at the MJT events is priceless.
 Junior Golfers need to test themselves under competition in order to grow and continue to excel.
 Josh Nagy has played on the MJT for a number years and recently signed on to attend University in the United States on a Golf Scholarship, allowing him to pursue his passion while getting a full education.
 There are countless golfers in Saskatchewan that have used the MJT as a successful path to pursuing their dream of playing golf at the University and College level.
 Parents need to remember that there are plenty of Canadian Universities and Colleges that have Golf Programs as well, allowing student athletes to stay in Canada and get an education.
 As a Southern Alberta Institute of Technology (SAIT) alum, I am proud to have received my College Diploma in Business right here in Canada, while competing on the SAIT golf team.
 Junior Golfers have countless options and need to consult with their parents and local PGA of Canada – Saskatchewan Zone Professional on the many opportunities available when it comes to continuing their education and golf.
+Click here to find the best patio pavers in san diego.

 Congratulations to the Maple Leaf Junior Golf Tour team on continuing to grow the game of golf here in Saskatchewan.
 On behalf of the entire golfing and business community in Saskatchewan, we thank you for all you do.